solonas13/aw/README.md

 AW: Avoided Words
 ===

 <b>Description</b>: AW is an implementation of a linear-time and linear-space algorithm to compute all avoided words in a given DNA or proteins sequence.
-The definitions used for <b>expectation</b> and <b>variance</b> are described and justified in:
+The definitions used for <b>expectation</b> and <b>variance</b> are described and biologically justified in:

 ```
 Brendel, V., Beckmann, J.S., Trifonov, E.N.: Linguistics of nucleotide sequences: morphology and comparison of vocabularies.